robwillup/mithrandir/docs/LanguagesAndFrameworks/.NET/CSharp/C#CodingStyle.md

 * Where possiblee the file name should be the same as the name of the main class in the file, e.g.
 `MyClass.cs` contains class `public class MyClass {}`.
 * In general, prefer one core class per file.
+* Be consistent with the project
+* Prefer a flat structure where possible (as long as simplicity does not cost organization.)

 ### camelCase